-From brewing in a cart shed 22 years ago to building a new brewery 10 years later surrounded by 130 acres of organic farmland Black Isle has always been about making world class organic beer.
-Not only because we love great beer, but to make a statement that it can be done using naturally grown barley and hops, supporting organic farmers and growers protecting the environment.
+From brewing in a cart shed in 1998 to building a new brewery ten years later, Black Isle has always been about making world class organic beer.
+Not only because we love great beer, but to make a statement that it can be done using naturally grown barley and hops, supporting organic farmers and growers who also care for the environment.

-On our small farm alone we have increased the bio-diversity, planted over 7000 native broadleaf trees, reinstated hedgerows, created wetlands, and dug ponds.
+On our small 130 acre farm we have worked to increase biodiversity, planting over 7000 native broadleaf trees, reinstating hedgerows, digging new ponds and creating wetlands.

 We were pioneers in organic brewing and still lead the field with what we believe to be one of the most diverse range of organic beers anywhere in the world.